ResearchComputing/odor2action/docs/source/main/index.md

 ### <a href="https://www.colorado.edu/rc/resources/enginframe" target="_blank">EnginFrame cluster</a>

 _The CURC EnginFrame cluster provides a 3d-accelerated remote desktop environment on an Nvidia GPU-equipped compute node hosted by CURC.
-Coupled with the proprietary Desktop Cloud Visualization (DCV) VNC server, the CURC EnginFrame supports the use of common visualization applications in a typical desktop environment (e.g. Matlab, Rstudio) using only a web browser._
+Coupled with the proprietary Desktop Cloud Visualization (DCV) VNC server, the CURC EnginFrame supports the use of common visualization applications in a typical desktop environment (e.g. Matlab, Rstudio) using only a web browser.
+EnginFrame will retire at the end of 2022 and will be replaced by Open OnDemand (see below)._

+### <a href="https://viz.rc.colorado.edu" target="_blank">CURC Open OnDemand</a>

+_The CURC Open OnDemand gateway provides a web-browser-based portal to numerous CURC services.
+Within Open OnDemand, users can open a terminal, schedule jobs, use Jupyter Notebooks, run the Matlab GUI, and start a 3d-accelerated remote desktop environment on an Nvidia GPU-equipped compute node hosted by CURC.
+CURC Open OnDemand will replace CURC EnginFrame at the end of 2022._

 ### <a href="https://www.colorado.edu/rc/resources/jupyterhub" target="_blank">JupyterHub</a>
 _JupyterHub is a multi-user server for Jupyter (formerly known as IPython) notebooks.
 It provides a web service that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
 CURC hosts a JupyterHub environment that enables researchers to utilize CURC-hosted storage and computing resources._

+### <a href="https://curc.readthedocs.io/en/latest/cloud/cumulus.html" target="_blank">CUmulus cloud system</a>
+_CUmulus is an on-premise cloud resource that "looks" a lot like Amazon Web Services.
+It facilitates projects that don't map easily to HPC, such as running persistent processes or databases._

 # GETTING HELP